Curriculum Intent (Vision)

 Other aspects of PSHE would also be implemented through our projects, e.g. e-safety; water, fire and road safety.

 How do we engage and involve our children?
 Pupil responsibility is a key element of our school.
 Children from year 3 to year 6 are provided with regular opportunities to take on responsibilities for different aspects of the running of the school.
 Pupil participation is highly valued and an integral part of Manor Field.
 You can find out more about this by visiting the pupil section of our website where you can read about some of the jobs undertaken by pupils.

-Circle time Weekly circle times in each class allow the children the opportunity to both express their opinions and also to explore issues within the ‘safe’ setting of their classrooms.
-Themes for circle times might range from friendships, to e-safety and are chosen either by the class teacher or at times as a result of discussion with the children.
-Whilst the circle times in the younger classes are predominantly lead by the class teacher, in year 6, when children have been practised the various skills needed to be successful in leading a circle time and often take responsibility for organising the sessions themselves.
+Circle time Weekly circle times in each class allow the children the opportunity to both express their opinions, and also to explore issues within the ‘safe’ setting of their classrooms.
+Themes for circle times might range from friendships to e-safety and are chosen either by the class teacher or, at times, as a result of discussion with the children.
+Whilst the circle times in the younger classes are predominantly lead by the class teacher, in year 6, when children have been practised the various skills needed to be successful in leading a circle time, they often take responsibility for organising the sessions themselves.